cgrates/cgrates/docs/diamagent.rst

 	* **\*rep**
 		Write the value to reply going out on *Diameter* side.

-field **type**
+type
-	Specifies the logic type to be used when writing the value of the field.
+	Defined within field, specifies the logic type to be used when writing the value of the field.
 Possible values:

 	* **\*none**
 		Pass